zedrdave/advent_of_code/2019/README.md

 Somewhere between 3 and 4, it started becoming clear that FFT (the Fourier kind) might be the way to go.
 A fact I blissfully ignored, as I would rather spend 2h messing with patterns, than implement FFT…

 **Today's lesson:** Visualise your input and look for patterns…

+## 17

+Made the stupid assumption that the path could only turn at corners, and had to ignore those very intersections I had to list in part 1.
+Given the constraints and diversity of lengths that had to be covered, this would have meant a very limited number of possibilities, and a problem that could potentially be solved with a pen-and-paper application of a basic compression algorithm.
+Except no solution seemed to exist.
+After progressively extending the problems in every directions *except the one that mattered* (allowing dangling turns at either end of a program, using pairs of 'R'/'L' to combine two segments into one, breaking down instructions down to atomic moves…), I eventually came to my senses, ran an exhaustive DFS of all possible paths using all intersections, and quickly found a compressible pattern that used none of these fancy tricks…

+Comparing to others, it *seems* I may have been unlucky in my input, in that some indeed did not need to consider intersection turns, and had no trouble solving by hand.
+Still a lesson to be learnt.

+**Today's lesson:** It's a lot faster to code a quick DFS check, than exhaust all possible alternatives by hand.

+## 18

+Started off the half-baked recursion-based short path function I had coded for day 15, since it had done the job just fine then, and whipping out `networkx` for a refactor *felt* like too much effort, compared to solving in `numpy`.
+A few pathological test maps and a lot of headache-inducing indexing soup later, I moved everything to a graph restricted to doors/keys and effortlessly solved it with Djikstra…

+**Today's lesson:** Everything is easier as a graph.